puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_virtual.markdown

 You can use multiple resource collectors that match a given virtual resource and it will only be added to the catalog once.

+Note that a collector will also collect and realize any exported resources from the current node.
+If you use exported resources that you don't want realized, take care to exclude them from the collector's search expression.

-Note that a collector used in an [override block][override] or a [chaining statement][chaining] will also realize any matching virtual resources.
+Note also that a collector used in an [override block][override] or a [chaining statement][chaining] will also realize any matching virtual resources.

 Behavior
 -----